Continuous Random Variables

 Events and Sigma Algebras

-Recall that in our earlies discussion of probability, we studiously avoided asking the probability of an outcome; we instead insisted on only assigning probabilities to events.
+Recall that in our earliest discussion of probability, we studiously avoided asking the probability of an outcome; we instead insisted on only assigning probabilities to events.
 At the time, I argued that events are easier to generalize: it is easier to have one uniform set of rules for events than to have two interlocking sets of rules for outcomes and events separately.1 This is certainly true, but it’s now time to see the other advantage of event-thinking.

 Formally, a probability space consists of three things: